-The Board draws expertise from the commercial and healthcare sectors and senior management representation from the Department of Health.
+The Board draws expertise from the commercial and healthcare sectors and senior management representation from the Department of Health and Social Care.

 Bernadette Conroy has over 20 years' experience of senior roles in the corporate and investment banking sectors, latterley as Global Head of Strategy and Planning at HSBC.

 At a non-executive level, Bernadette has worked in the health, housing, property and regeneration sectors including roles with Barnet CCG, North London Estates Partnerships and Poplar Harca.

 Bernadette is the current Chair of Building and Space Management at University of Cambridge.
 Bernadette has an MA in Mathematics from University of Cambridge and an MBA.

 Bob Alexander is a Fellow of the Chartered Institute of Public Finance and Accountancy (CIPFA) with Board experience within the public and independent sectors at national, regional and local level.
 He is currently the Independent Chair of the Sussex and East Surrey Sustainability and Transformation Partnership, a Trustee in the hospice and education sectors and an adviser to CIPFA on health and integration matters.
 Prior to this, Bob was Deputy Chief Executive at NHS Improvement that incorporated the responsibilities of the NHS Trust Development Authority (TDA) where he had been Finance Director and subsequently Chief Executive.
 Prior to joining the TDA, Bob was the Finance Director of NHS South of England and the Director of NHS Finance at the Department of Health from 2007.